 One example of ambiguous loss could be the sudden disappearance of a family member who was not declared dead but whose whereabouts are unknown.
 In this case, the person’s loved ones may never know what happened to them and will likely experience persistent feelings of unresolved grief as they attempt to make sense of their loved ones’ fate.

 Another example could involve someone diagnosed with a terminal illness but does not die immediately; instead, they linger for months or years before finally passing away.
 During this time, those close to them may feel like they are living in limbo—not knowing if each day will be their last together—and unable to grieve until after their loved one passes away entirely.

 A final example involves the severe mental illness of a loved one, such as a bipolar or schizophrenia diagnosis.
-In this case, the personality or capability of a loved one is chronically impaired where the parent(s) or another family member(s) need to grieve the loss of the person they once knew who has become a different individual outwardly due to the illness.
+In this case, the personality or capability of a loved one is chronically impaired where the parent(s) or another family member(s) desperately need a grieving process for the loss of the person they once knew who has become a different individual outwardly due to the illness.

 Impact on Mental Health:

 Ambiguous losses can seriously impact mental health due to the lack of closure associated with these situations.
 Those affected often struggle with depression, anxiety, guilt, and other challenging emotions related to unresolved questions surrounding their losses.
 Additionally, it can lead people into cycles where they continually revisit painful memories in search of answers that may never come – leading to only further emotional turmoil and suffering over time rather than healing from it eventually through acceptance.

 Ambiguous loss can be challenging to understand, but recognizing its symptoms is the first step in seeking help and finding a resolution.
 Let’s take a look at some of the common signs of ambiguous loss.